 - The advisor or support person may not participate or contribute to a meeting or proceeding unless invited to participate or contribute by the University employee leading the meeting or proceeding.

 - The advisor or support person may not engage in behavior or advocacy that harasses, abuses or intimidates either party, a witness or an individual resolving the complaint.

 - The University may prohibit an advisor or support person from involvement for violations of this policy.

 - The Victim/Survivor, Complainant and the Respondent are entitled to simultaneous, written notification of the outcome of the Investigation, including information regarding appeal rights, within 7 days of a decision or sooner if required by State or federal law.

-- A Victim/Survivor who subsequently chooses to transfer to another postsecondary institution may request that the College provide them with information about resources for Victims/Survivors of sexual assault at the institution to which the Victim/Survivor is transferring.
+- A Victim/Survivor who subsequently chooses to transfer to another postsecondary institution may request that the University provide them with information about resources for Victims/Survivors of sexual assault at the institution to which the Victim/Survivor is transferring.

 - Consistent with laws governing access to student records, a student who reported an incident of sexual assault will be provided access to the student's description of the incident as it was reported to the institution, including if that student transfers to another postsecondary institution.